-C1-Natural Lands preserved in a natural or wilderness condition, including lands unsuitable for settlement due to natural conditions.
-C2-Rural Sparsely settled lands; may include agricultural land, grassland, woodland, and wetlands.
-C2T-Rural Town Small concentrations of developed areas immediately surrounded by rural and natural areas; includes many historic towns.
+C3C-Suburban Commercial Mostly non-residential uses with large building footprints and large parking lots.
+Buildings are within large blocks and a disconnected/ sparse roadway network. many historic towns.
 C3R-Suburban Residential Mostly residential uses within large blocks and a disconnected/ sparse roadway network.
 C3C-Suburban Commercial Mostly non-residential uses with large building footprints and large parking lots.
 Buildings are within large blocks and a disconnected/ sparse roadway network.
-C4-Urban General Mix of uses set within small blocks with a well-connected roadway network.
-May extend long distances.
-The roadway network usually connects to residential neighborhoods immediately along the corridor and/or behind the uses fronting the roadway.
+C3C-Suburban Commercial Mostly non-residential uses with large building footprints and large parking lots.
+Buildings are within large blocks and a disconnected/ sparse roadway network. large blocks and a disconnected/ sparse roadway network.
+C4-Urban Ganeral Mix of uses set within small blocks with a well-connected readway network.
+May extend long distan The roadway network usually connects to residential neighborhoods immediately along the corridor and/or behind the uses fronting the roadway.
 C5-Urban Center Mix of uses set within small blocks with a well-connected roadway network.
-Typically concentrated around a few blocks and identified as part of the civic or economic center of a community, town, or city.
-C6-Urban Core Areas with the highest densities and building heights and within FDOT classified Large Urbanized Areas (population> 1,000,000).
+Typically concentrated around a few blocks and identified as part of the civic or economic center of a community, town, or or C6-Urban Core Areas with the highest densities and building heights and within FDOT classified Large Urbanized A (population> 1,000,000).
 Many are regional centers and destinations.
-Buildings have mixed uses, are built up to the roadways, and are within a well-connected roadway network.
-TTT TTTT
+Buildings have mixed uses, a built up to the roadways, and are within a well-connected roadway network.